norayr/xdj-rx-mixxx-mapping/readme.md

 I think I mapped almost everything, and I can work with this mapping.

-Mixxx design differs from XDR-RX design.
+Mixxx design differs from XDJ-RX design.

 One example is, quantize button is one for all decks on XDJ-RX, while Mixxx has the separate quantize buttons for each deck.